Quantitative Social Science Data

 Data-related links

-My bookmarks contain more (but less organised) links to social science, economic and health data, as well as some readings on e.g. data availability, the sociology of quantification, and statistical measurement.
+My own bookmarks contain more (but less organised) links to social science, economic and health data, as well as some readings on e.g. data availability, the sociology of quantification, and statistical measurement.

 Also, although they are not or less focused on social science, scientific data repositories like Figshare, OSF and Zenodo might also be worth a look, as well as Nature’s Scientific Data journal.